 Please note that when we give you online access, the responsibility is yours to make sure that you keep your information safe and secure if you do not wish any third party to gain access.
-NHS Privacy Policy
+Please read the NHS App privacy policy

 Freedom of Information Requests - The Freedom of Information Act 2000 (FOIA) gives you as a patient a general right to certain information held on behalf of public authorities.
 You can request any non-personal information that the GP practice holds that doesn't fall under an exemption within Data Protection Law.
-You can find out more information here - https://ico.org.uk/for-the-public/official-information/
+You can find out more information here: How to access information from a public authority | ICO.